UBC-MDS/shiny_hotel_booking/README.md

 frequently booked room types, and the periods with the highest booking rates.

-## About the data
+## About the Data

 The data set presented and used in this project is adopted from the [Hotel booking demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) data set on the Kaggle website.
-The dataset comprises reservation details for a city hotel and a resort hotel.
+The data set comprises of reservation details for a city hotel and a resort hotel.
 It contains information about the booking date, duration of the stay, number of adults, children, and babies, available parking spaces, and other related data.
-More information about the features from the data set can be found in [the proposal](Proposal.md) or below, in the data dictionary
+A high-level overview can be found in [the proposal](Proposal.md) or a more in-depth explanation of individual features exist below, in the data dictionary.

 ### Data Dictionary